 To help you locate these works I’ve curated an Ipswich street art day trip which starts with catching the train from Brisbane.
 Leave the car at home and jump on an Ipswich train which will take you directly to Ipswich Central, the hub of Ipswich street art.

-Hop off the train at Ipswich Central Station and once you’re out of the station make you way to Ipswich City Mall, ok let’s begin our adventure.
+Hop off the train at Ipswich Central Station and once you’re out of the station make you way to Nicholas St, to begin our adventure.

 Artist: Gus Eagleton, Icon Alley, Nicholas St Precinct